Skip to main content

 • Providing frequent opportunities for hand cleaning

-These plans also support staff, students and their families to practice personal prevention measures that help keep schools low-risk like monitoring for symptoms, staying home when sick, and respecting each other's personal space.
+These plans also support staff, students and their families to practice personal prevention measures like monitoring for symptoms of illness and staying home when sick.

 Frequently Asked Questions